Jlbspyder/Calculator-App/README.md

 # Calculator

-This is a simple Calculator
+This is a simple Calculator App

 ### The challenge